jshores281/GIT_TRIX/README.md

 # GIT_TRIX:
-## A curated quick guide list of frequently used git commands.
+## A curated quick guide of frequently used git commands.
 <br>

 ---